schultzl/example_jupyterbook/intro.md

 Where can you apply?
 ^^^
-Job portals, company websites and social media
+On job portals, company websites and social media

 :::::